lestece/YourPTFriend/TESTING.md

 ##### __TDEE_FORMULAS FILE__
-If manually calculating the TDEE  using the formulas contained in _tdee_formulas.py_ file, the TDEE results obtained in the _clients initial conditions_ worksheet (screenshot above) prove to be accurate.
+If manually calculating the TDEE  using the formulas contained in _tdee_formulas.py_ file, the TDEE results obtained on the _clients initial conditions_ worksheet (screenshot above) prove to be accurate.

 1) __Rick__